Year 2 – Overview for the Summer Terms

 - All children to have a named clear water bottle in school everyday.

-Maths– We will send home the Maths club, children need to practise their club at home for a test during the week.
-When the children have completed the club, they will get a new club, which will be stuck in that back of their spelling books.
+We will send home the Maths club, children need to practice their club at home for a test during the week.
+When the children have completed the club, they will get a new club.